 So How Secure is WordPress?

 Now that you know WordPress better, it’s natural to wonder if WordPress is a secure platform.
 It’s a tough question with no definite answer.
 All the things that we discussed above do not make WordPress as a platform insecure.
 But it’s clear that WordPress works in an ecosystem (where one can use plugins and themes) that are partly responsible for its popularity are also responsible for making the CMS susceptible to hack attempts.
 To ensure the safety of your WordPress site, educate your admins on how to use WordPress properly (here’s a good resource for WordPress tutorials), take precautions and stay vigilant.
 That said, it’s also true that there is no such thing as a completely secure website.
 Security is never absolute therefore the goal of security measures is to reduce the chances of a security breach.
-Keeping your website updated and using security plugins will go a long way in keeping hackers at bay.
+Keeping your website updated will go a long way in keeping hackers at bay.